Microbial oxidation of sulfur: Oxidation of thiosulfate and tetrathionate

-The mechanism of bacterial oxidation of tetrathionate is still unclear and may involve sulfur disproportionation, during which both sulfide and sulfate are produced from reduced sulfur species and hydrolysis reactions.
+Tetrathionate is the primary intermediate in the biochemical route known as the S4-intermediate pathway or the polythionate pathway.
+Although the mechanism of bacterial oxidation of tetrathionate is still unclear, the mechanism involves two primary enzymes, thiosulfate dehydrogenase, which catalyzes the formation of tetrathionate from thiosulfate, and tetrathionate hydrolase, which is responsible for the subsequent processing of tetrathionate.
+The overall mechanism is speculated to involve sulfur disproportionation, during which both sulfide and sulfate are produced from reduced sulfur species and hydrolysis reactions.

 Isotope fractionations

 The fractionation of sulfur and oxygen isotopes during microbial sulfide oxidation (MSO) has been studied to assess its potential as a proxy to differentiate it from the abiotic oxidation of sulfur.
 The light isotopes of the elements that are most commonly found in organic molecules, such as ^{12}C, ^{16}O, ^{1}H, ^{14}N and ^{32}S, form bonds that are broken slightly more easily than bonds between the corresponding heavy isotopes, ^{13}C, ^{18}O, ^{2}H, ^{15}N and ^{34}S. Because there is a lower energetic cost associated with the use of light isotopes, enzymatic processes usually discriminate against the heavy isotopes, and, as a consequence, biological fractionations of isotopes are expected between the reactants and the products.
 A normal kinetic isotope effect is that in which the products are depleted significantly in the heavy isotope relative to the reactants (low heavy isotope to light isotope ratio), and although this is not always the case, the study of isotope fractionations between enzymatic processes may enable tracing of the source of the product.